TheresaLui/SelfHelpContent_v2/articles/microsoft.cassandra-managedinstance/cassandra-backuprestore.md

 />

 # Azure Managed Instance for Apache Cassandra backup and restore
-Most users are able to resolve their Managed Instance Cassandra basic and restore issue using the steps below.
+Most users are able to resolve their Managed Instance Cassandra backup and restore issue using the steps below.

 ## **Recommended Steps**